Back surgery. It

 or mobilization treatment applied to patients who have implanted spine stimulators for pain control are observed in their findings.
 (4) Finally,

-a post-surgical patient reacts well to
+a post-surgical patient responds well to

 rehabilitation and Cox Technic spinal manipulation care, registering